Lesson:

 started fighting and killing each other as they ran this way and that.

-"Out my way!" they roared as they scattered their equipment in their
+"Out my way!" they roared as they scattered their equipment in

-them clean across the border!
-That night Gideon won a great victory
+country!
+That night Gideon won a great victory for the Lord and

-for the Lord and broke the power of the Midianites.
-After this
+broke the power of the Midianites.
+After this Midianites never

-Midianites never bothered Israel again.
+bothered Israel again.

 Trusting God: